matrosan/sample-superstore-business-analysis/README.md

 ## Project Overview

 This project presents an end-to-end business analytics case study using the Sample Superstore dataset.
 The analysis was conducted in Python using Pandas and Matplotlib to identify key business trends and provide data-driven recommendations for management.
+The analysis is based on the publicly available Sample Superstore dataset containing approximately 10,000 sales transactions.

 The report evaluates customer performance, product profitability, regional performance, discount strategy, and long-term sales and profit trends.